 Post Assessment Consultation

 Approximately 4 weeks after your last assessment appointment, we will invite you to attend a post assessment appointment.
 This appointment will usually last 30 minutes but up to 45 minutes and will enable your psychologist to:

 - Provide you with a diagnosis or an explaination as to why a diagnosis is not appropriate

 - Discuss any recommendations

-We will send this to you using secure email following your post diagnostic consultation.
-We recommend this is shared with other relevant healthcare and educational professionals but will leave this for you to decide.
-If you do not wish to disclose it to your GP you do not have to.
+We recommend this is shared with other relevant healthcare and educational professionals but this of course, is at your discretion.
+If you do not wish to disclose it, you are under no obligation to do so.